mike-bronner/zed-laravel/README.md

 {{--      ^^^^^^^            ^^^^^^^ Both navigate to Livewire class --}}
 ```

-> **Note:** Blade syntax highlighting is provided by the separate [Blade](https://github.com/EmranMR/tree-sitter-blade) Zed extension.
+> **Note:** Blade syntax highlighting is provided by the separate [**Laravel Blade**](https://github.com/bajrangCoder/zed-laravel-blade) Zed extension.
 Install it alongside this extension for full Blade support.
 For enhanced directive highlighting — including correct coloring of custom directives that tree-sitter doesn't recognize — enable semantic tokens in your settings.
 See the [Configuration](#️-configuration) section above.

 ## 🚧 Planned Features